gchq/gaffer-doc/docs/administration-guide/gaffer-deployment/gaffer-docker/how-to-run.md

-# How to Run an Accumulo Deployment?
+# How to Deploy with Accumulo on Docker

 After reading the [previous page](./gaffer-images.md) you should have a good understanding of what images are available for Gaffer and how to configure them